NSW Boat Licence

 Before you start

 The course is open to anyone aged 12 and up.
-It's perfect for complete beginners as well as experienced boaties who need to get their licence.

 What next?